STUDENTS Policy

 2400)

-student from his/her entrance into school through the last date of attendance
+maintained for each student from his/her entrance into school through the last

-required by state and federal statutes, regulations or agencies and shall
+information required by state and federal statutes, regulations or agencies and

-Educational Rights and Privacy Act (FERPA) and the Safe Schools Act regarding
+Family Educational Rights and Privacy Act (FERPA) and the Safe Schools Act

-confidentiality of student records and disclosure of personally identifiable
+regarding confidentiality of student records and disclosure of personally

-attended the District's schools have the right to inspect and review the
+attending or have attended the District's schools have the right to inspect and

-educational records of their students and to request amendment of their
+review the educational records of their students and to request amendment of

 2400) for the granting of parental requests for access to the educational